thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 Some regions have created alternative waiting list formats that can allow for maximizing the number of competitors who get to compete and to mitigate no-shows.
 The Extra Registration Requirements must clearly outline these policies in order to implement them.
 Here are some examples of acceptable formats that have been approved in the past when the process was explicitly outlined in the Extra Registration Requirements:

 1. Competitors on the waiting list may be added in the order of the waiting list after the waiting list deadline if the conditions are specified.
-2. Competitors attempting to register on the spot when registration is full may be added on the day of the competition in order of arrival when on-the-spot registration is enabled, if the conditions are specified.
+2. Competitors attempting to register on the spot when registration is full may be added on the day of the competition in order of arrival when on-the-spot registration is enabled if the conditions are specified.
    1. On-the-spot registrations must not be accepted before competitors on the waiting list, unless otherwise specified.
 3. If an online waiting list is not used and registration is full, competitors attempting to register on the spot may be added on the day of the competition in order of arrival when on-the-spot registration is enabled, if specified.
 4. Other policies may be accepted at the discretion of the WCAT.